HUEI-JYUN-DEBBY-YEH/HUEI-JYUN-DEBBY-YEH/README.md

 # 👋 Debby Yeh | NLP Application Engineer with a Mission

+All repositories in this profile are part of my applied research path toward co-designing responsible AI systems with multilingual understanding, especially in the HR and emotion-aware domains.

 # 👋 Hi, I'm Debby Yeh

 🎯 NLP Application Engineer | HR Tech Enthusiast | Open-Source Contributor